Val-Zoro/Zoro/README.md

 # Using it
 First, you'll need to enter your account username and password in the file named: "config.ini" Then run the file (if you have 2fa, you'll need to enter that too)

+# Working on
+Persistent login
+Browser login for better login with 2fa